-Characterised by premium highrise office buildings, the area has more than 150,000 jobs in the finance, insurance and professional services sectors.
-It is home to the Australian Stock Exchange, major banks, finance companies, consultancies and legal firms.
+Characterised by premium high-rise office buildings, the area has more than 150,000 jobs in the finance, insurance and professional services sectors1.
+It is home to the Australian Stock Exchange, the Reserve Bank of Australia, major banks, finance companies, consultancies and legal firms.